On China: Praise

-A writer for the Los Angeles Times Linda Mathews offered a positive review on Kissinger’s On China book.
-Mathews promoted the book as a blend of U.S. strategic analysis of China, the United States and the Soviet Union, which was informative and authentic.
-Mathews, however, was also impressed by Kissinger's unveiling of the "vignettes about his meetings with Chinese Communist Party leaders".
-It is suggested within the review that those who love diplomatic history will "delight" in the assessment of the misconceptions, mistakes and missed opportunities that fractured the relations between the U.S. and PRC prior to Nixon’s historic trip to China.
-Additionally, she contends that for the ordinary reader, the book offers enthralling, "entertaining and sometimes gossipy accounts of his meetings with China’s most august leaders".
+Los Angeles Times former China correspondent, Linda Mathews, offered another positive review.
+Mathews described the book as a blend of strategic analysis of China, the United States and the Soviet Union, which was informative and authentic.
+Mathews was also impressed by the vignettes of his meetings with Chinese Communist Party leaders.
+The review suggests that those who love diplomatic history will "delight" in the assessment of the misconceptions, mistakes and missed opportunities that fractured the relations between the U.S. and PRC prior to Nixon's historic trip.
+She concludes that for the ordinary reader, the book offers enthralling, "entertaining and sometimes gossipy accounts of his meetings with China's most august leaders".